thecityny/data-mental-health-in-schools/README.md

 Definitions from the NYPD <a href='nyc.gov/assets/nypd/downloads/pdf/school_safety/student-safety-act-report-definitions.pdf'>here</a>
 - **`Data Source`**: https://www.nyc.gov/site/nypd/stats/reports-analysis/school-safety.page
 - **`cic`**:  "A student who is displaying signs of emotional distress who must be removed to the hospital for psychological evaluation.
 Only subjects for which mechanical restraints were used are reported here."

+If you spot an error, please let us know at data@thecity.nyc.
+Or raise an issue here.